Content-Catalyst-LLC/personality-psychology-code/articles/maladaptive-personality-and-the-border-between-normal-and-clinical-structure/README.md

 sqlite3 outputs/maladaptive_personality.sqlite < sql/schema_and_queries.sql
 ```

-## Responsible research use
+## Responsible Research Use

-This repository is for reproducible, educational, and research-oriented analysis.
-It is not a diagnostic system, clinical decision-support tool, hiring or screening workflow, risk scoring system, or substitute for qualified clinical assessment.

-The dataset is synthetic.
-It does not describe real people, patients, diagnoses, treatment programs, clinical records, workplaces, or health systems.
-The purpose is transparent methodological scaffolding, not claims about actual clinical populations.
+This repository provides a transparent research scaffold for studying the boundary between ordinary personality variation and maladaptive clinical structure.
+Its purpose is to support reproducible method development: synthetic data generation, dimensional construct modeling, threshold-zone analysis, cross-language workflow validation, and careful documentation of how traits, functioning impairment, rigidity, pervasiveness, context, and support can be represented analytically.

+The synthetic dataset is included so the workflow can be inspected, replicated, and extended without relying on sensitive clinical records.
+Its patterns are constructed examples for testing model architecture, not empirical claims about actual people, clinical populations, treatment programs, workplaces, or health systems.

+The interpretive standard is disciplined and formulation-oriented.
+Maladaptive personality should be understood through the convergence of trait burden, impairment in self and interpersonal functioning, rigidity, pervasiveness, contextual stress, and available support.
+Elevated traits alone do not establish clinical significance.
+Clinical significance emerges when personality structure becomes persistently inflexible, impairing, and difficult to adapt across relationships, identity, emotion, and social life.

+This scaffold is best used to clarify concepts, test reproducible workflows, and support careful research design.
+It preserves the distinction between methodological modeling and qualified clinical judgment while treating maladaptive personality as a serious dimensional problem rather than a casual label or moral verdict.

 GitHub directory: